67058 - Sanskrit Language 2 B

 Course contents

-For attending students, the course programme consists of reading, translating and commenting on Sanskrit texts from different literary genres, authors and periods, but all sharing the use of humour in the broadest sense.
-Following this fil rouge, we will study extracts from works by Kālidāsa (5th century AD), Kṣemendra (11th century), Nīlakaṇṭha Dīkṣita (17th century), pseudo-Kālidāsa (date unknown) and others.
+For attending students, the course programme consists of reading, translating and commenting on Sanskrit texts from different literary genres, authors and periods, but all sharing a sense of humour in the broadest sense.
+Following this common thread, we will study excerpts from works by “classical” authors (Kālidāsa and others) and lesser-known authors (Kṣemendra, pseudo-Kālidāsa, etc.), before focusing, in the second part of the course, on the works of Nīlakaṇṭha Dīkṣita (17th century).

 This course aims to consolidate and advance the level of learning achieved in Sanskrit 2A.
 The texts considered in this course are of intermediate or advanced difficulty.